 I gently kiss your forehead one more time, and then again because I just can’t help it.
 I give you a big squeeze and try to trace this moment into my heart so I can remember it forever.
 As I lay you back down in your bed, you roll over and snuggle your blanket as you settle in for a few more hours of sleep.

 I lay back in my bed, willing myself to try to get a little more sleep too.
-I know someday you and I will both sleep through the night, and we’ll no longer have our late night, early morning moments together, but I try not to worry about that now.
+I know its only a matter of time before you and I will both sleep through the night, and we’ll no longer have our late night, early morning moments together, but I try not to worry about that now.
 Tonight, we still had it.

 I start to fade back to sleep with a smile on my face because I know that no matter how big and independent you get, you’ll always be my sweet baby boy.